gpaux/Mediana/CaseStudy01.md

        method = "TTest")
 {% endhighlight %}

 According to the specifications, the two-sample t-test will be applied to Sample 1 (Placebo) and Sample 2 (Treatment).
 These sample IDs come from the data model defied earlier.
 As explained in the manual, see [Analysis Model](AnalysisModel.html#Description), the sample order is determined by the expected direction of the treatment effect.
 In this case, an increase in the six-minute walk distance indicates a beneficial effect and a numerically larger value of the primary endpoint is expected in Sample 2 (Treatment) compared to Sample 1 (Placebo).
 This implies that the list of samples to be passed to the t-test should include Sample 1 followed by Sample 2.
+It is of note that from version 1.0.6, it is possible to specify an option to indicate if a larger numeric values is expected in the Sample 2 (`larger = TRUE`) or in Sample 1 (`larger = FALSE`).
+By default, this argument is set to `TRUE`.

 To illustrate the use of the `Statistic` object, the mean change in the six-minute walk distance in the treatment arm can be computed using the `MeanStat` statistic: